HandsOnDataViz/book/docs/HandsOnDataViz.md

 *Labels* and *annotations* are often used across the chart to give more context.
-For example, a line chart showing US unemployment levels between 1900 and 2020 can have a “Great Depression” annotation arround 1930s, and “Covid-19 Impact” annotation for 2020, both representing spikes in unemployment.
+For example, a line chart showing US unemployment levels between 1900 and 2020 can have a “Great Depression” annotation around 1930s, and “Covid-19 Impact” annotation for 2020, both representing spikes in unemployment.
 You might also choose to label items directly instead of relying on axes, which is common with bar charts.
 In that